kramse/kea-it-sikkerhed/ross-anderson-SEv3/lektionsplan.md

 Coordinator: Henrik Kramselund Jereminsen hkj@zencurity.dk +45 2026 6000

-This document is written on Gitbook, and then exported to PDF. https://zencurity.gitbook.io/kea-it-sikkerhed/ross-anderson-SEv3/lektionsplan
+This document is written on Gitbook. https://zencurity.gitbook.io/kea-it-sikkerhed/ross-anderson-SEv3/lektionsplan

 You can help develop the plan!
 Just make changes to this: